amuzil/.github/.github/contributing.md

 > [Gitmoji Plus: Commit Button][jetbrains-gitmoji-url],
 > and for Visual Studio Code, there is
 > [Gitmoji][vscode-gitmoji-url].
+> Both of these tools can be configured to use unicode emojis instead of text versions.
 >
 > If your IDE of choice does not have a Gitmoji plugin,
 > or you prefer to use a Git client,